Matteljay/invoice-pdfkit/README.md

 - Common types of VAT and sales tax fields are supported.
 - Exchange rate specification for final payment in a different currency (such as bitcoin) is supported.
 - QR-code support for both legacy bank transfers and crypto payments, especially useful for the long address payload of bitcoin lightning network invoices.
+- Short-form human readable crypto addresses such as Ethereum's ENS can be specified in either the _company_ or _payment_ object at the same location as the bank account number or IBAN/SEPA number.
 - The memo field is used for some cryptocurrencies, payment reference or a note is used for bank transfers.
-- Short-form human readable crypto addresses such as Ethereum's ENS can be specified in either the _company_ or _payment_ object at the same location as the bank account number or IBAN/SEPA number.
 - A list of all supported fields can be found in [types/main.d.ts](types/main.d.ts).
 TypeScript support is optional.
 Most of the fields are demonstrated by the example files.

 ## Donation

 This software is free as in transparent, open source and can be used per MIT license.
-Not free as in zero cost, 1000 lines of code didn't grow on a tree.
-Advertisements aren't integrated either.
+Not free as in zero cost, 1000 lines of code didn't grow on a tree and no ads are integrated.
 Buy the writer a coffee or whatever you consider reasonable if you decide to use it in the current or modified state.
 Further details in [CONTACT.md](CONTACT.md).

 ## Translation